DrKain/better-windows-11/README.md

+*I recently bought a laptop that runs Windows 11, it was the only option at the time or I would have stuck with 10.
+I had a feeling it would be bad, but it was much worse than I expected.
+If Windows 7 was still supported by modern apps I'd still be using that.*

-*A personal collection and log of tools I've used to optimize and un-fuck Windows 11.
+*This readme/repo is a personal collection of tools and guides I've used to optimize and un-fuck Windows 11.
 Includes privacy tweaks and other QOL improvements.*

 <!--
 <details>